 - You could substitute the Bisi bele powder- you need coriander seeds, black gram, Bengal gram, methi seeds, cloves, cinnamon, and black pepper.
 Dry roast them at first and grind into powder form.
 Add a little bit of each to the recipe.

-- Or skip the Bisi bele bath powder and add ½ tsp coriander powder
+- Or skip the Bisi bele bath powder and add ½ teaspoon coriander powder

-- For the color add ½ tsp Kashmiri red chili powder (optional)
+- For the color add ½ teaspoon Kashmiri red chili powder (optional)

 - Option to add vegetables like frozen peas or green beans and carrots with capsicum.